-This lecture, the fourth in the series, deals with the cryptosystems used by both sides in the Civil War, the War of the Rebellion, the War Between the States - choose your own designation for that vicious, bloody, and very costly strife, when brother was pitted against brother.
-Civil strife is unhappily always very bitter and leaves scars which heal only extremely slowly with the passage of many years.
+This lecture, the fearth in the series, deals with the cryptosystems used by both sides in the Civil War, the War of the Rebellion, the War Between the States - choose your own designation for that victous, bloody, and very costly strife, when brother was pitted against brother.
+Civil strife is unhappily always yery bitter and leaves scars which heal only extremely slowly with the passage of many years.

-A detailed account of the codes and ciphers of the Civil War in the United States of America can hardly be told without beginning it with a bit of biography about the man who became the first signal officer in history and the first Chief Signal Officer of the United States Army, Albert J. Myer, the man in whose memory that lovely little U.S. Army post adjacent to Arlington Cemetery was named.
-Myer was born on 20 September 1827.
-After an apprenticeship in the then quite new science of electric telegraphy -- Morse's patent is dated 1837 -- he entered Hobart College, Geneva, New York, from which he was graduated in 1847.
+A detailed account of the codes and ciphers of the Civil War in the United States of America can hardly be told without beginning E with a bit of biography about the man who became the first signal officer in history and the first Chief Signal Officer of the United States Army, Albert J. Myer, the man in whose memory that lovely little U.S. Army post adjacent to Arlington Cemetery was named.
+Wyer was born on 20 September 1827, After an apprenticeship in the then quite new science of electric telegraphy Amores's patent is lated 1837 in he entered Hobart College, Geneva, New York, from which he was graduated in 1847.
 From early youth he had exhibited a predilection for artistic and scientific studies, and upon leaving Hobart he entered Buffalo Medical College, receiving the M.D. degree four years later.
-His graduation thesis, "A Sign Language for Deaf Mutes," contained the germ of the idea he was to develop several years later, when, in 1854, he was commissioned a lst Lieutenant in the Regular Army, made an Assistant Surgeon and ordered to New Mexico for duty.
-Myer's idea involved the development of an efficient system of military "aerial telegraphy", which was what systems of visual signaling were then called.
-He had plenty of time at this far-away outpost to think about the matter.
-I emphasize the word "system" because, strange to say, although instances of the use of lights and other visual signals can be found throughout the history of warfare, and the use of visual codes between ships at sea had been practiced by mariners for centuries, yet down to the middle of the 19th Century surprisingly little progress had been made in developing methods and instruments for the systematic exchange of military information and instructions in the field, by means of signals of any kind.
-Morse's practical telegraph, developed in the years 1832-35, served to focus attention within the military upon the matter of inter-communication by means of both visual and electrical signals, and in the years immediately preceding the Civil War the U.S. Army took steps to introduce and to develop a system of visual signaling for general use in the field.
+His graduation thesis, "A Sign Language for Deaf Mutes," contained the germ of the idea he was to develop several years later, when, in 1854, he was commissioned a .1st Lieutenant in the Regular Army, made an Assistant Surgeon, and ordered to New Mexico for duty.
+A Myeria-idea-involved the development-of-on efficient system of military "aerial telegraphy", which was what systems yisual signaling pore then called.
+He had plenty of time at this far-away outpost to think about the I emphasize the word "system" because, strange to say, although instances of the use of lights and other visual signals can be found throughout the history of warfare, and their 450 Mes between ships at sea had been practiced by mariners for centuries, yet down to the middle of the 19th Century surprisingly little progress had been made in developing methods and instruments for the systematic exchange of military information and instructions in the system of electric by means of signals of any kind.
+Morse's practical telegraphy, developed in the years 1832-35, served to focus attention within the military systems and methods upon the matter of inter-communication by means of both visual and electrical eignals, and in the years immediately preceding the Civil War, the U.S. Army took steps to introduce and to develop a system of visual signaling for general use in the field.
 It was Assistant Surgeon Myer who furnished the initiative in this matter.